 When considering forklift warning lights, take note of these safety reminders to ensure that your lighting is both efficient and effective.

 - DON’T make your red halo zone too small.
-The 2-5 foot halo zone outside the forklift is often set too small for the wide, rear-end swing.
+The 2–5-foot halo zone outside the forklift is often set too small for the wide, rear-end swing.
 If pedestrians walk to the line assuming they will be safe, they can still be hit when an operator makes a 90-degree turn.
 Have maintenance personnel install the lighting and have a safety officer check the swing distance.

 - DO use LED lights.
 When it comes to the safety of your employees, don’t compromise on capturing their attention.
 LED lights ensure visibility and have a longer lifespan than other lighting types.

 - DON’T train your people to only look at the ground.
 Lights only work if they point where someone can see them coming.
-But walls, corners, racks, and other machinery can block the warning lights when forklifts approach.
+Walls, corners, racks, and other machinery can block the warning lights when forklifts approach.
 If pedestrians and operators only look at the ground for lights, they may miss warning signals and sounds around them.

 Summary of Forklift Safety Lighting

-Forklift accidents can be prevented using red and blue safety lights.
+Forklift accidents can be prevented by using red and blue safety lights.
 But warning lights aren’t fail-safe and can even provide a false sense of security to drivers and pedestrians.

 - Horns